he50/research-bay/SOLUTION.md

 #### Please walk us through the steps you took to build your solution.
 Include which products or platforms you used and why.
 Please include guidance on how to run your code.

+Details for running our code are found here: https://github.com/DSC-UIUC/research-bay#getting-started

 ---

 #### What do you see as the future / next steps for your project?
 What will take your project to the next level?